DiogoAADCosta/guitar-diagnostic-system/engines/behavioral_engine/v7/readme.md

 - Connector counters do not update outside function scope
 - Abstraction does not work reliably in the current design
-- Code complexity increased instead of decreasing
+- Code complexity increased due to abstraction challenges
 - System becomes hybrid (functions + manual logic)

 ---